jay13patel/seed-emulator/examples/not-ready-examples/27-carla/carla_seed.md

 ```
 **Purpose**: Calculates the speed of the vehicle in kilometers per hour from its velocity vector, providing a crucial metric for assessing vehicle performance in real-time.
 #### Webserver.py

-This server is set up to dynamically accept WebSocket connections, manage messages related to vehicle destinations and updates, and maintain a list of connected clients to facilitate message broadcasting.
+This server is set up to dynamically accept Web Socket connections, manage messages related to vehicle destinations and updates, and maintain a list of connected clients to facilitate message broadcasting.
 ##### **Command Line Argument Details**

-The script allows for the dynamic configuration of IP addresses and port numbers for the WebSocket server, facilitating the customization necessary for various network environments.
+The script allows for the dynamic configuration of IP addresses and port numbers for the Web Socket server, facilitating the customization necessary for various network environments.
 ```python
 parser.add_argument("--ws_ip", default="localhost", help="IP address of the WebSocket server")
 parser.add_argument("--ws_port", default=6789, type=int, help="Port number of the WebSocket server")